 Modified AGI for most people is the same as AGI.
 AGI includes items such as taxable Social Security benefits and unemployment benefits.
-AGI is the amount on line 33 of Form 1040, line 19 of Form 1040A, or line 4 of Form 1040EZ.
+AGI is the amount on line 33 of Form 1040, line 19 of Form 1040A, and line 4 of Form 1040EZ.

-You must add certain amounts to your clients' AGI if they:
+You must add certain amounts to your client's AGI if your client:

-- show a loss on Schedule C, C-EZ, D, E, or F, - claim a loss from the rental of personal property not used in a trade or business, - received any tax-exempt interest, or - received any nontaxable distribution from a pension, annuity or individual retirement arrangement.
+- Shows a loss on Schedule C, C-EZ, D, E, or F, - Claims a loss from the rental of personal property not used in a trade or business, - Received any tax-exempt interest, or, - Received any nontaxable distribution from a pension, annuity or individual retirement arrangement that was partly nontaxable.